Philosophy of Education

 I am a product of Catholic Education – Saint Patrick’s, Bellarmine Prep, Gonzaga, L’Institut Catholique of Paris, and Boston College.
 I earned my Bachelor’s in Philosophy and French from Gonzaga and a French diploma in European Economics and History from Paris.
 Post-graduation, I earned a Master’s in French Literature and Language from Boston College.
 During the time I worked in the private sector, I earned my Master’s in Business Administration and a Master’s Certification in Technology Project Management.
 In deciding to make a career change and move into teaching, I recently completed my Master’s in Teaching from University of Puget Sound, graduating in August 2018.

-I completed an amazing year of teaching, (both student observing and classroom teaching) at Lincoln High School in Tacoma in 2018.
-At Lincoln, I taught 11th grade Advanced Placement English Language and 12th grade English Literature.
+I have been teaching since 2017, and began at Saint Patrick Catholic School in 2018 as a middle school English teacher.
+Before Saint Patrick’s, I was at Lincoln High School in Tacoma.
+At Lincoln, I student taught and supported 11th grade Advanced Placement English Language and 12th grade English Literature.
 Previous to that, I spent 20 years in the private sector, mainly in the mobile telecommunication and technology industries, in executive finance and technology roles.

 I love travelling the world as much as I can and spending time with my family and friends.
 I also of course, as an English teacher, love to read!
 I have so many favorite books it’s hard to pick one, but I can read the Harry Potter series over and over and never get bored.
 One of my dogs is even named Hermione in honor of my favorite character. 😊

 I’m so excited to join the St. Pat’s teaching community!